October 22, 2019 Borderlands 3 is hitting sales numbers that most triple-A games do not.

-Borderlands 3 sold more than five million copies in its first five days.
-In a press release earlier today, publisher 2K confirmed that the new title, which released earlier this month, had sold 50% more than its 2012 predecessor Borderlands 2.
+In a press release shortly after launch, publisher 2K announced that Borderlands 3 had sold more than five million copies in its first five days, spread across digital and physical console and PC sales.
+In that period, the new sequel had sold 50% more than its 2012 predecessor Borderlands 2.

 Those figures make Borderlands 3 the fastest-selling title in 2K history, as well as the company’s highest-selling PC release in a given five-day window.
 Given that 2K also published GTA V, that’s pretty impressive, especially when you consider that the game’s release makes Borderlands 2K’s second franchise to make more than $1 billion.